1. Overview

 3. Qualifying Vulnerabilities

-We are interested in reports covering, but not limited to:
+We are particularly interested in vulnerabilities affecting the card issuing platform and API infrastructure, including but not limited to:

 - Remote code execution (RCE)